 intuition in decision making and memory

-Scientific literature describes various means of intuition, including: problem-focused, creative, social, and moral types in the field of psychology.
+The scientific literature describes various means of intuition, including problem-focused, creative, social, and moral types in the field of psychology.
 1 Is memory involved in these?

 Understanding the process of intuition is complex and multidimensional.
 1 See instinct vs intuition.